akshaymankar/dhall-concourse/README.md

 # Dhall Concourse
 Concourse types and helpers in dhall.

-**Note:** A lot of this README is inspired (some of it copied) from the [dhall-kubernetes README](https://github.com/dhall-lang/dhall-kubernetes/blob/master/README.md), so thanks to the authors!

 Dhall Concourse provides Dhall bindings for Concourse, so you can generate concourse pipelines from Dhall expressions.
-This will let you easily typecheck, template and modularize your Concourse pipelines.
+This lets the pipelines be easily typechecked, templated and modularized.

 ## Why do I need this?